cms-PdmV/Stats2/README.md

 ```
 ## Running it
 ### Launch the website
-Provide links to grid certificate files (for Update now function) and launch the main.py
+Launch the main.py
 ```
-export USERCRT=/.../user.crt.pem
-export USERKEY=/.../user.key.pem
-python3 main.py [--ssl_cert] [--ssl_key] [--port]
+python3 main.py [--host] [--port] [--debug]
 ```
-There are three available arguments when launching a website: `--ssl_cert`, `--ssl_key` and `--port`.
-If paths to certificates (certificate and key respectively) are provided in ssl_cert and ssl_key then website launches with ssl and port is set to 443.
-If not, then website without ssl is launched on port 80.
-Port settings can be overwritten with `--port`.
+There are three available arguments when launching a website: `--host`, `--port` and `--debug`.
+Website by default is launched with host ip 127.0.0.1 on port 80.
+Host can be overwritten with --host.
+Port can be overwritten with `--port`.
+Parameter --debug launches flask server in debug mode.
 ```
 python3 main.py &
-python3 main.py --ssl_cert /home/ssl.crt --ssl_key /home/ssl.key &
-python3 main.py --ssl_cert /home/ssl.crt --ssl_key /home/ssl.key --port 8000 &
+python3 main.py --host 0.0.0.0 --port 8000 &
-python3 main.py --port 8000 &
+python3 main.py --debug
 ```
 ### Perform update
 Provide the grid certificate and key (for cmsweb interaction) and start the initial update